kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings_fstrings.md

 > "The calculated ankle moment is 100.1 Nm."

 Including variables into strings is easily done using f-strings.
 F-strings' name comes from their `f` prefix.
-With f-strings, Python evaluates the content between curly braces `{}` and replaces this content by its result.
+With f-strings, Python evaluates the result of any instruction placed between curly braces `{}`:

 ```{code-cell} ipython3
 # Here, we create the sentence above.